 An inclusive week of "hands on" study in the field of church music with special emphasis on children's choir methods and materials, basic conducting and the role of music in the church.
-Individual research resulting in a term paper, or the equivalent, is required.
-Replaces MUCH 521, Children's Choir Methods and Materials; MUCH 507, Conducting for Church Musicians I; and MUCH 513, Music and Worship I. This course is offered on an alternating schedule.
-Check with advisor for next offering.
-Prerequisite: Permission of instructor.
-Three credits.
+Individual research resulting in a term paper; or the equivalent, is required.
+Replaces MUCH 521, Children's Choir Methods and Materials; MUCH 507, Conducting for Church Musicians I; and MUCH 513, Music and Worship I. Three credits.

 An inclusive week of "hands on" study in the field of church music in which students plan, prepare and participate in a wide variety of church services.
 The adult choir (methods and materials, conducting the adult volunteer choir), plus the role of music in the church, is the central focus of the week.
-Individual research resulting in a term paper; or the equivalent, is required.
+Individual research resulting in a term paper, or the equivalent, is required.
 (Replaces MUCH 522, Adult Choir Methods and Materials; MUCH 501, Church Music Seminar I; and MUCH 508, Conducting for Church Musicians 2.)
-This course is offered on an alternating schedule.
-Check with advisor for next offering.
-Prerequisite: Permission of instructor.
 Three credits.

 An inclusive week of "hands on" study in the field of church music in which the participants plan, prepare and participate in a wide variety of church services.
 Special emphasis of this week is the role of the organ in worship, organ repertoire, hymn playing and organ accompaniment.
 Individual research resulting in a term paper, or the equivalent, is required.
 (Replaces MUCH 504, Organ Repertoire for the Church I; MUCH 509, Choral Conducting for Church Musicians, and MUCH 514, Music and Worship 2.)
-This course is offered on an alternating schedule.
-Check with advisor for next offering.
-Prerequisite: Permission of instructor.
 Three credits.

 An inclusive week of "hands on" study in the field of church music in which the participants plan, prepare and participate in a wide variety of church services.
 Emphasis is placed on service playing, organ repertoire and console conducting.
-Individual research resulting in a term paper, or the equivalent, is required.
+Individual research resulting in a term paper; or the equivalent, is required.
 (Replaces MUCH 502, Church Music Seminar 2; MUCH 505, Organ Repertoire for the Church 2; and MUCH 506, Service Playing and Console Conducting.)
-This course is offered on an alternating schedule.
-Check with advisor for next offering.
-Prerequisite: Permission of instructor.
 Three credits.

 An inclusive week of "hands on" study in the field of church music in which the participants plan, prepare and participate in a wide variety of church services.
 Emphasis is placed on the study of hymns, their utilization in worship and their history and theological interpretation.
 Individual research resulting in a term paper, or the equivalent, is required.
 (Replaces MUCH 511, Hymnology I; MUCH 515, Music and Worship 3; and MUCH 516, Instruments and Worship.)
-This course is offered on an alternating schedule.
-Check with advisor for next offering.
-Prerequisite: Permission of instructor.
 Three credits.

 An inclusive week of "hands on" study in the field of church music in which the participants plan, prepare and participate in a wide variety of church services.
 Hymns as theological statements and advanced choral conducting are the special emphases.
 Individual research resulting in a term paper, or the equivalent, is required.
 (Replaces MUCH 503, Church Music Seminar 3; MUCH 510, Advanced Choral Conducting for Church Musicians; and MUCH 512, Hymnology 2.)
-This course is offered on an alternating schedule.
-Check with advisor for next offering.
-Prerequisite: Permission of instructor.
 Three credits.